 Universal Analytics is being fully deprecated on the 1st July 2023, after which all reporting will utilise GA4.
 If you aren't sure if your apps or sites are tracking to GA4, get in touch.

 Why do I see (not set) values?

 This is an issue with firebase itself, whereby all dimensions are recorded for all events.
 However, certain dimensions don't/can't apply to these events.
 For example, KGOrientation doesn't apply to BoltAudioFinishedPlaying but will still send as (not set).
 You can safely ignore these when viewing your reports.
-They recently disappeared on iOS and the hope is that a future update will also remove them on Android.

 Can end users opt out of analytics?
 How many do?